Nuclear fallout: Nuclear reactor accident

-Fallout can also refer to nuclear accidents, although a nuclear reactor does not explode like a nuclear weapon.
-The isotopic signature of bomb fallout is very different from the fallout from a serious power reactor accident (such as Chernobyl or Fukushima).
+Fallout can also refer to radioactive material generated by nuclear reactor accidents (such as Chernobyl or Fukushima), although a nuclear reactor does not explode like a nuclear weapon.
+The isotopic signature of bomb fallout is very different from the fallout from a reactor accident.
+Because the core of a nuclear reactor builds up fission fragments over months or years, it contains more overall radiactivity than is produced in a nuclear explosion, and contains a higher proportion of long-lived fission products.